 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.” – Benjamin Franklin

 The U.S. Embassy Budapest is soliciting applications for the 2019 Benjamin Franklin Transatlantic Fellows Summer Institute.
 The Institute will take place at Purdue University, in West Lafayette, Indiana.
 All costs, including domestic and international travel, will be covered by the U.S. Embassy Budapest.
 Students must be 16, 17 or 18 years of age (born between June 22, 2000 and June 22, 2003) at the time of the program start, to be eligible for participation in the program.
 Only Hungarian citizens residing in Hungary are eligible to apply.
-The application deadline is February 1, 2019.
+The EXTENDED application deadline is February 10, 2019.
 We will not consider applications received after the deadline.

 The Benjamin Franklin Transatlantic Fellows Summer Institute